 buy old or resale property.

-Occasionaly throughout this Web site you will find prices
+Occasionally throughout this Web site you will find prices

-where the expenses are included, but this is usually stated, otherwise expenses will be due.
+where the expenses are included, but this is usually stated, otherwise expenses will be due,

 SAVING MONEY.